dart-lang/language/working/1426-extension-types/feature-specification.md

 is that the union of the members declared by `E` and associated members of `E1, ..
 Ek` can be invoked on a receiver of type `E`.

-Also, if `E` is non-explicit (*hence, implicit invocation of members of `E` is enabled*) then the same set of members can be invoked implicitly on a receiver whose type matches the on-type of `E`.
-There is no conflict if it is possible to invoke an extension member `Ej.m` both because `Ej` admits an implicit invocation and because `E` admits an implicit invocation and `Ej` is a superextension of `E`.*
+Also, if `E` is an implicit extension type (*hence, implicit invocation of members of `E` is enabled*) then the same set of members can be invoked implicitly on a receiver whose type matches the on-type of `E`.
+There is no conflict if it is possible to invoke an extension member `Ej.m` both because `Ej` admits an implicit invocation, and because `E` admits an implicit invocation and `Ej` is a superextension of `E`.*

-In the body of `E`, the specification of lexical lookup is changed to include an additional case: If a lexical lookup is performed for a name `n`, and no declarations of the basename of `n` is found in the enclosing scopes, and a member declaration named `n` exists in the sets of associated members of superextensions, then that member declaration is the result of the lookup; if the lookup is for a setter and a getter is found or vice versa, then a compile-time error occurs.
-Otherwise, if the set of associated members does not contain a member whose basename is the basename of `n`, the lexical lookup yields the special value `PREPEND_THIS` (*which brings us back to the existing rules*).
+In the body of `E`, the specification of lexical lookup is changed to include an additional case: If a lexical lookup is performed for a name `n`, and no declarations whose basename is the basename of `n` is found in the enclosing scopes, and a member declaration named `n` exists in the sets of associated members of superextensions, then that member declaration is the result of the lookup; if the lookup is for a setter and a getter is found or vice versa, then a compile-time error occurs.
+Otherwise, if the set of associated members does not contain a member whose basename is the basename of `n`, the lexical lookup yields nothing (*which implies that `this.` will be prepended to the expression, following the existing rules*).

 *This means that the declarations that occur in the enclosing syntax, i.e., in an enclosing lexical scope, get the highest priority, as always in